 - 11. Were there other students at this clinical facility during your clinical experience?
 (Check all that apply): - Physical therapist students - Physical therapist assistant students - from other disciplines or service departments (Please specify ) - Identify the ratio of students to CIs for your clinical experience: 12. - $\square$ 1 student to 1 CI - 1 student to greater than 1 CI - 1 CI to greater than1 student; Describe - How did the clinical supervision ratio in Question #12 influence your learning experience?
-13. Enhanced the attention given to my performance. - 14.
-In addition to patient/client management, what other learning experiences did you participate in during this clinical experience?
-(Check all that apply) - Attended in-services/educational programs - Presented an in-service - Attended special clinics - Attended team meetings/conferences/grand rounds - Directed and supervised physical therapist assistants and other support personnel - Observed surgerv - $\square$ Participated in administrative and business practice management - Participated in collaborative treatment with other disciplines to provide patient/client care (please specify disciplines) OT, SPT, Nursing - Participated in opportunities to provide consultation - Participated in service learning - Participated in wellness/health promotion/screening programs - Performed systematic data collection as part of an investigative study - Other; Please specify \\\\\
+It was 13. great to be able to have access to a large number of PTs, PTAs, and a OT, who were all willing and able to help me learn.
+Fantastic experience as the only student. - In addition to patient/client management, what other learning experiences did you participate in 14. during this clinical experience?
+(Check all that apply) - Attended in-services/educational programs - Presented an in-service - Attended special clinics - Attended team meetings/conferences/grand rounds - Directed and supervised physical therapist assistants and other support personnel - Observed surgery - $\boxtimes$ Participated in administrative and business practice management - Participated in collaborative treatment with other disciplines to provide patient/client care (please specify disciplines) OT - Participated in opportunities to provide consultation - Participated in service learning - Participated in wellness/health promotion/screening programs - Performed systematic data collection as part of an investigative study - Other; Please specify

 15. Please provide any logistical suggestions for this location that may be helpful to students in the future.
-Include costs, names of resources, housing, food, parking, etc. The location is amazing and it's a nice new facility (coming up on 5 years).
-It's small in comparison to the Woburn location (20 beds in comparison to Woburn's 120+), but I preferred it in comparison to a larger setting.
+Include costs, names of resources, housing, food, parking, etc. It's 5-10 minutes from south campus.